Djones4822/pyTeamUp/README.md

 Special Thanks to Frederick Schaller IV (@LogicallyUnfit on Github) for providing basis that this update was built off.
 Much of his code was re-used or refactored into this version release.

 *Calendar Object*
-* Added `key` property which returns the current Keys as a tuple (note: this always fetches the latest key data from the API, it is never stored)
+* Added `keys` property which returns the current Keys as a tuple (note: this always fetches the latest key data from the API, it is never stored)
 * Added `get_key()` method and `get_key_collection()` method
 * Added `delete_key()` method
 * Added `create_key()` method